New to QuickBooks? Feel like you’re all alone? Well, you’re not! Every new user could use tips to get them started in QuickBooks…

-3. Plan to Get Some High Quality Training for You and/or Your Bookkeeper.
+Tip #3 for QuickBooks.
+Plan to Get Some High-Quality Training for You and/or Your Bookkeeper.

 QuickBooks is a form and list-based accounting system.
 Using the system successfully involves far more than just entering a check and saving it.
 Even if you have a well-designed system, incorrect entries can lead to misleading reports.

-Jumping into QuickBooks can be daunting but finding the time to get the proper training can help you avoid time consuming and costly mistakes.
+Jumping into QuickBooks can be daunting but finding the time to get the proper training can help you avoid time-consuming and costly mistakes.
 Don’t have time to go to your local community college?
-You’ll be happy to know there are many self-paced QuickBooks training programs available online.
+You’ll be happy to know there are many self-paced training for QuickBooks programs available online.

 How important is the right reporting?
 Your industry’s specific reporting requirements can affect both cost and income.
 This will, in turn, impact what you pay in taxes.

-When you first create a company file in QuickBooks, you have the ability to choose your industry from a drop down menu.
-Most business, however, find that they need to seriously overhaul the generic “default” lists if they want to generate the kinds of reports they want (and need!) to run their business.
+When you first create a company file in QuickBooks, you have the ability to choose your industry from a drop-down menu.
+Most businesses, however, find that they need to seriously overhaul the generic “default” lists if they want to generate the kinds of reports they want (and need!) to run their business.

 When you’ve customized your QuickBooks company file to meet both your industry’s and company’s unique needs, you can enter transactions in a way that will allow you to quickly and easily generate industry-appropriate reports.

-The quality of the benefits you get from QuickBooks are completely dependent upon you.
+You determine the quality of the benefits you get from QuickBooks.